About Youth Justice

 Partnering with government agencies

-We partner with other government departments to identify and engage with at-risk young people, divert them from the youth justice system, and follow up on complex bail monitoring strategies.
-This may involve the Queensland Police Service, Queensland Health, Department of Education, and Department of Communities, Housing and Digital Economy.
+We partner with other government departments to identify and engage with at-risk youths, divert them from the youth justice system, and follow up on complex bail monitoring strategies.
+This may involve the Queensland Police Service, Queensland Health, Department of Education, and Department of Families, Seniors, Disability Services and Child Safety.

 Some of the services we provide under this model include:

-- Queensland Youth Partnerships, which provides alternative opportunities and activities for at-risk young people with a focus on youth development, training, employment and engagement.
-It is specifically targeted to prevent crime and young people engaging in anti-social behaviour in busy shopping centres.
+• Queensland Youth Partnerships, which provides alternative opportunities and activities for at-risk youth with a focus on youth development, training, employment and engagement.
+It is specifically targeted to prevent crime and youths engaging in anti-social behaviour in busy shopping centres.

-- Navigate Your Health, which uses nurse navigators to provide health and development assessments and connect young people with relevant health and support services.
+• Navigate Your Health, which uses nurse navigators to provide health and development assessments and connect youths with relevant health and support services.
 By addressing and improving some of the underlying health factors that contribute to offending, the program prevents offending and reduces reoffending.

-- Framing the Future (Booyah), which provides mentoring and support to Project Booyah graduates for up to 6 months after completion.
-This better connects at-risk young people with further education and training, and creates alternative pathways and opportunities to empower them to change their story and live better lives.
+• Framing the Future (Booyah), which provides mentoring and support to Project Booyah graduates for up to 6 months after completion.
+This better connects at-risk youth with further education and training, and creates alternative pathways and opportunities to empower them to change their story and live better lives.

-- Community Youth Response and Diversion, which is a diversion program that provides alternative pathways to support young people.
-The program's emphasis is on after-hours support, Aboriginal and Torres Strait Islander cultural mentoring, bridging to flexi-school, and family-focused integrated case management for young people aged 10–15 years who are at high risk of reoffending.
+• Community Youth Response and Diversion, which is a diversion program that provides alternative pathways to support youths.
+The program's emphasis is on after-hours support, Aboriginal and Torres Strait Islander cultural mentoring, bridging to flexi-school, and family-focused integrated case management for youths aged 10–15 years who are at high risk of reoffending.

-- Integrated case management, which provides specialised case managers who deliver intensive support for a small number of high-risk young offenders and their families to reduce reoffending and limit the number of young people on remand.
+• Integrated case management, which provides specialised case managers who deliver intensive support for a small number of high-risk youth offenders and their families to reduce reoffending and limit the number of youths on remand.

-- Co-responder teams, which are a joint response between us and the Queensland Police Service.
-Our staff work alongside Queensland Police officers to respond to young people at risk of offending behaviour, including those who are at risk of not-complying with bail conditions.
-Co-responder teams work proactively with young people and their families to engage them with supports and tackle issues that may be contributing to non-compliance with bail.
+• Co-responder teams, which are a joint response between us and the Queensland Police Service.
+Our staff work alongside Queensland Police officers to respond to youths at risk of offending behaviour, including those who are at risk of not-complying with bail conditions.
+Co-responder teams work proactively with youth and their families to engage them with supports and tackle issues that may be contributing to non-compliance with bail.

 Funding complementary services

 We fund NGOs to provide services that complement the services provided by other government departments.
-Examples include focused housing and accommodation support, educational support, justice groups and camps.
+Examples include focused housing and accommodation support, educational support, and justice groups.